domglusk/My-Personal-Findings/README.md

 Add picom as a startup app in XFCE, NOT in ~/.config/qtile/autostart.sh

 # How to make GTK and QT Apps Consistent w/ Any Theme

+If you want a simple fix, you can import a Trolltech.conf in ~/.config/ which should work but it won't be customizable.
+I'll attach mine, if it works please let me know.

 I couldn't find a single comprehensive guide out there that I could find on getting KDE (QT) apps to work on any other desktop environment other than KDE (wihout either mismatched dark and light themes or horrible tearing in apps).
 IT IS VERY POSSIBLE, but you need to install a lot of dependencies.

 Install